benswift/benswift.github.io/_posts/2021-03-18-anzsrc-for-codes-2020-edition.md

     this publicly-available data then please let me know and I'll make it right.

 ## 2020 ANZRC Field of Research (FoR) Codes

+{:.hl-para}

+**Update 7/4/21**: I've added a live search box---just type in the terms you're interested in to filter the relevant table rows.

 <style>
 #FoR-Codes-2020 tr.division-row {